 8. File the Articles of Incorporation, the ACC Cover Sheet and the Certificate of Disclosure with the Arizona Corporation Commission on an expedited filing basis.
-I always pay the extra $35 for expedited filing so that the ACC will review and approve the new corporation within the shortest amount of time possible.
+We always pay the extra $35 for expedited filing so that the ACC will review and approve the new corporation within the shortest amount of time possible.
 A new Arizona nonprofit should not save $35 on the ACC filing fee because the time for approval of AOI filed on a non-expedited basis is way too long.

-are Required by Arizona Nonprofit Law
+Required by Arizona Nonprofit Corporation Law

 9. Prepare the Bylaws of the corporation as required by Arizona Revised Statutes Section 10-3206.
-If your Arizona nonprofit intends to file an application with the IRS to be a tax-exempt organization, I will also include provisions in the Bylaws that are appropriate for tax-exempt organizations.
+If your Arizona nonprofit intends to file an application with the IRS to be a tax-exempt organization, we will also include provisions in the Bylaws that are appropriate for tax-exempt organizations.
 Yes – Bylaws for a nonprofit corporation that intends to be a tax-exempt charitable organization are different from the Bylaws of a “vanilla” nonprofit corporation.

 10. Prepare the Organizational Minutes & Resolutions of the initial board of directors of the new corporation as required by Arizona Revised Statutes Section 10-3205.
-Important Note: My Organizational Resolutions contain a provision that authorizes the corporation to reimburse the legal fees and other incorporation costs paid by the organizers of the corporation.
+Important Note: The Organizational Resolutions we prepare contain a provision that authorizes the corporation to reimburse the legal fees and other incorporation costs paid by the organizers of the corporation.
 Make sure this provision is in your resolutions so you can get your formation money back.